1

 • Integrate local and state data in CHSD as the central statewide source

-• Incorporate feedback into next iteration of taxonomy
+• Incorporate feedback into the next iteration of taxonomy

-• Submit taxonomy development and structure to peer-reviewed journal for publication
+• Submit taxonomy development and structure to peer-reviewed journals for publication

 • Determine sustainable methods to collect individual, program-level staffing data statewide